openstack-archive/murano/doc/source/draft/admin-guide/admin_troubleshooting.rst

 **while scanning a simple key in "<string>", line 32, column 3: ...**

 There is an error in YAML file format.
-Before uploading a package, validate your file in an online yaml validator like `YAMLint <http://www.yamllint.com/>`_.
+Before uploading a package, validate your file in an online YAML validator like `YAMLint <http://www.yamllint.com/>`_.
 Later `validation tool <https://blueprints.launchpad.net/murano/+spec/murano-package-verification-tool>`_ to check package closely while uploading will be added.